MartinStudiosDev/10In-Homelab-Rack-10U/README.md

 The frame is built using:

 - 2020 aluminum extrusion [Buy Here](https://amzn.to/4uXWB6v)
-- Corner brackets
-- T-nuts
-- M5 hardware
+- M5 hardware, T-Nuts, Corner Brackets [Buy Here](https://amzn.to/4vAoWRo)
+- Chopsaw or handsaw for cutting extrusion

 ---
 ## Cutlist